j-degroot/AML_project/README.md

 xgboost - used to make and test the xgboost surrogate

-gradient boosting sklearn - used to make and test the gradient boosting sklearn
+gradient boosting sklearn - used to make and test the sk-gradient boosting surrogate